blackspace/gomaze/README.md

 About Installing
 ---------------------------------------
-First because the gomaze draws the maze by the sdl2,you should install go-sdl2 by following the install instructions from the [go-sdl2](https://github.com/veandco/go-sdl2) page.
+First because the gomaze draws the maze by the sdl2,you should installing go-sdl2 by following the install instructions from the [go-sdl2](https://github.com/veandco/go-sdl2) page.